OtterClam/otter-docs-gitbook/using-the-website/staking.md

 ## How to Buy CLAM

 {% hint style="warning" %}
 Purchase CLAM on: [Quickswap](https://quickswap.exchange).
-Make sure to **check the slippage first** before buying CLAM, as some venue offers worse rate than the others due to low liquidity.
+Make sure to **check the slippage first** before buying CLAM, as some venue offers a worse rate than others due to low liquidity.
 {% endhint %}

 1. Go to [this Sushiswap swap page](https://app.sushi.com/swap?outputCurrency=0x383518188c0c6d7730d91b2c03a03c837814a899).
 We use Sushiswap as an example here.
 It is recommended to compare the exchange rate across different DEXes to ensure you are getting the best price.